Redford, Texas

 Redford is a census-designated place (CDP) in Presidio County, Texas, United States.
-The population was 43 at the 2020 census.
+Its population was 43 at the 2020 census.

 Geography

-According to the United States Census Bureau in 2000, the CDP has a total area of 45.1 sqmi, of which 45.0 sqmi are land and 0.02% is water.
-The CDP lost area prior to the 2010 census, dropping it down to 7.4 sqmi all land.
+According to the United States Census Bureau in 2000, the CDP has a total area of 45.1 sqmi, of which 45.0 sqmi are land and 0.02% is covered by water.
+The CDP lost area prior to the 2010 census, dropping it down to 7.4 sqmi, all land.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
-According to the Köppen Climate Classification system, Redford has a desert climate, abbreviated "Bwh" on climate maps.
+According to the Köppen climate classification, Redford has a desert climate, Bwh on climate maps.

 Demographics

 Redford first appeared as a census designated place in the 2000 U.S. census.